Memorial University of Newfoundland: Exchange programs

-Presently, Memorial has 134 student programs, exchanges, and research partnership agreements in 40 countries.
-The Internationalization Office, formerly the International Student Advising Office, stands available to assist international students with housing, health insurance, academics, immigration, and career options.
+Memorial has 134 student programs, exchanges, and research partnership agreements in 40 countries.
+The Internationalization Office, formerly the International Student Advising Office, assists international students with housing, health insurance, academics, immigration, and career options.
 Memorial also has a British campus in Harlow, Essex, and is one of only two universities in Canada with a foothold in the United Kingdom.

+Arctic research

+Memorial University of Newfoundland is an active member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

+The university participates in UArctic’s mobility program north2north.
+The aim of that program is to enable students of member institutions to study in different parts of the North.

 Rankings

 In Maclean's 2023 Canadian university rankings, Memorial University of Newfoundland placed seventh in the magazine's comprehensive university category.
 The university has also placed in several global university rankings.
-In 2022 Academic Ranking of World Universities, the university ranked 701–800 in the world.
-The 2023 QS World University Rankings ranked the university 751–800 in the world.
+In 2022 Academic Ranking of World Universities, the university ranked 701–800 worldwide.
+The 2024 QS World University Rankings ranked the university 601-649 in the world.
 2023 Times Higher Education World University Rankings placed the university 601–800 in the world.
 In the U.S. News & World Report 2022–23 ranking, the university placed 698th in the world.

 Campuses and facilities

-Memorial University has the following campuses: main Campus on Elizabeth Avenue, Signal Hill, St. John's, Grenfell Campus, Corner Brook, Bonne Bay Marine Station, Holyrood Marine Base, Labrador Institute, Happy Valley-Goose Bay, Ocean Sciences Centre, Institut Frecker on the French island of St-Pierre, off Newfoundland's south coast, and in Harlow, England.
-The main campus in St. John's, Newfoundland and Labrador is split by Prince Philip Drive.
+Memorial University has the following campuses: St. John's Campus on Elizabeth Avenue, Signal Hill, St. John's, Grenfell Campus, Corner Brook, Bonne Bay Marine Station, Holyrood Marine Base, Labrador Institute, Happy Valley-Goose Bay, Ocean Sciences Centre, Institut Frecker on the French island of St-Pierre, off Newfoundland's south coast, and in Harlow, England.
+The largest campus in St. John's, Newfoundland and Labrador is split by Prince Philip Drive.